 We all have some kind of trauma in our pasts.
 It doesn’t have to be childhood trauma, It could be from a breakup last week, A negative thought you just had about yourself before you started reading this.
-Stop and take a minute or two to read what I have to say about shadow work and how it can help you start healing all the past trauma.
+Taking a good look at the not-so-good parts of your life is called doing your shadow work.
+Stop and take a minute or two to read what you can do to identify those areas in your life and how this can help you start healing all the past trauma.

 It doesn’t matter when it happened… What matters is that you work through it.
 Don’t keep pushing down feelings you can’t shake.